Raymo et al. v. FCA US LLC and Cummins Inc.

 Plaintiffs’ Class Counsel will apply to the Court for an award of Attorneys’ Fees and Expenses from the Settlement Fund.
 Plaintiffs’ Class Counsel’s application for Attorneys’ Fees shall not exceed 30% of the Settlement Fund, and shall include time already spent in prosecuting this case and time estimated to be expended through final implementation of this Settlement Agreement.
 Plaintiffs’ Class Counsel will also seek an award of out-of-pocket expenses already incurred in prosecuting this case and estimated expenses through the final implementation of this Settlement Agreement.
 Any award of Class Counsel Attorneys’ Fees and Expenses from the Settlement Fund shall be subject to Court approval and will be paid from the Settlement Fund.

-• Class Members will be identified using purchase and ownership records obtained from FCA US.
+• Class Members were identified using purchase and ownership records obtained from FCA US.
 The Settlement Fund will be administrated by JND Legal Administration.
-If the Court approves the Settlement, payments from the Settlement Fund will be distributed to Class Members who have not opted out of the Settlement in accordance with the terms of the Settlement Agreement and any applicable Order entered by the court for their respective pro rata share of the Net Settlement Fund.
-If you do not opt-out, you will receive a check for your share of the Settlement Fund, mailed to the address reflected in FCA US's records.
+The Court approved the Settlement on February 18, 2025.
+Payments from the Settlement Fund will be distributed to Class Members who have not opted out of the Settlement in accordance with the terms of the Settlement Agreement and any applicable Order entered by the court for their respective pro rata share of the Net Settlement Fund.
+If you did not opt-out, you will receive a check for your share of the Settlement Fund, mailed to the address reflected in FCA US's records.

 If you have any questions regarding your eligibility to participate in the Settlement, please contact the Court-appointed Settlement Administrator by calling 1-844-633-0696.